akashacms/epub-guide/documents/6-building-EPUB.html.md

 Now that we know how to [install AkashaEPUB](2-installation.html), [how to create content](3-creating-content.html), and [structure our book](4-configuration.html), it's time to use AkashaEPUB to build some books.
 We'll talk in this section about the book building process using _epubtools_.

-AkashaEPUB refers to the combination of AkashaRender and the EPUB-related plugins.
-With AkashaEPUB we built a RenderDestination directory with files appropriate for bundling as an EPUB.
+With _epubtools_ we could theoretically take any XHTML files, a `book.yml`, a navigation document, and generate an EPUB.
+It is not required to build the XHTML files with AkashaRender and its plugins.
+While it was designed to work hand-in-hand with AkashaRender-based tools, the relationship is arms-length enough that the XHTML files could come from anywhere.
+Say, it's theoretically possible to write content in Google Docs and to use a script to extract an XHTML version of what you write.

 While an EPUB is "just" a ZIP archive with specific contents, assembling it correctly as an EPUB is not as simple as ZIP'ing the directory and changing the file extension to `.epub`.
 There are a few specific EPUB requirements that are not met with that approach.
 In _epubtools_ we have well-tested functionality to generate the XML metadata files and to correctly bundle the EPUB following the EPUB spec.

-The steps are fairly simple, starting with `akasharender` to render the content, then a few commands using `epubtools` to generate those files and bundle the result.
-It's recommended to record those commands in the `scripts` section of the `package.json`.

 # Building an EPUB